Several days ago I logged into my Pinterest account. Quite many messages were waiting for me in the Messages tab.

 After more investigations, I discovered that the spam “X sent you a pin” is part of the group chat feature.

 We cannot turn off this feature, but I found out that the feature isn’t available to all group boards.
-According to this Pinterest help page:
+According to this Pinterest help page (Update, April 12, 2017: Pinterest removed from that page the reference to the group chat feature):

 “People who are actively collaborating on smaller projects (groups with 20 collaborators or fewer) can use Pinterest’s new group chat feature to discuss the ideas you’re all saving in real time.”